-The reporting periods for these prospective financial statements are the years ending 30 June 2022, 30 June 2023 and respectively 30 June 2024.
+The reporting period for these prospective financial statements are the years ending 30 June 2023, 30 June 2024 and 30 June 2025.
 The prospective financial statements are presented in New Zealand dollars, unless otherwise stated.

 Measurement Base

 The measurement basis applied is historical cost, modified by the revaluation of collection assets as identified in this summary of significant accounting policies.
 The accrual basis of accounting has been used unless otherwise stated.